brucebentley/dotfiles-1/README.md

 **Note:** The `ln -sf` command will overwrite existing files, but will fail to overwrite existing directories.

-**Note:** When `./install clean` is executed, it will remove the existing symlink that has identical name as one of file in asis repository.
+**Note:** When `./install clean` is executed, it will remove the existing symlink that has identical name as one of file in this repository.

 **Note:** Given that `~/.gitconfig` is included with these dotfiles, any local configurations should be written to `~/.gitconfig.local` instead such as: